-- 8. If the garment opens all the way down the front, it will be referred to as a jacket, and it must be Jesuit imprinted or solid blue, black, white, or gray without a logo.
+- 8. If the garment opens all the way down the front, it will be referred to as a jacket, and it must be Jesuit High School of New Orleans imprinted or solid blue, black, white, or gray without a logo.
 Denim, military or poncho style, hunting, leather, suede, or similar materials are NOT permitted. - 9.
-If the garment does not open all the way down the front and pulls over the head, it will be referred to as a pullover, and it must be issued by Jesuit. - 10.
+If the garment does not open all the way down the front and pulls over the head, it will be referred to as a pullover, and it must be issued by Jesuit High School of New Orleans. - 10.
 No other short or long sleeved shirt of any type may be worn over or under the regular khaki shirt. - 11.
-The only imprints allowed on any outerwear are Jesuit-imprinted items.

-- 12. No hats are permitted to be worn with the school uniform. - 13.
+The only imprints allowed on any outerwear are Jesuit High School of New Orleans imprinted items. - 12.
+No hats are permitted to be worn with the school uniform. - 13.
 If the outer garment is a jacket, the nametag will be worn on the shirt.
 If the outer garment is a pullover, the nametag will be worn on the pullover in the same position as indicated above. - 14.
 Other garments should not be brought to school.